Humpback whale: Taxonomy

-Humpback whales are rorquals, members of the Balaenopteridae family, which includes the blue, fin, Bryde's, sei and minke whales.
-A 2018 genomic analysis estimates that rorquals diverged from other baleen whales in the late Miocene, between 10.5 and 7.5 million years ago.
-The humpback and fin whale were found to be sister taxon.
-There is reference to a humpback-blue whale hybrid in the South Pacific, attributed to marine biologist Michael Poole.
+Humpback whales are rorquals, members of the family Balaenopteridae, which includes the blue, fin, Bryde's, sei, and minke whales.
+A 2018 genomic analysis estimated that rorquals diverged from other baleen whales in the late Miocene, between 10.5 and 7.5 million years ago.
+The humpback and fin whales were found to be sister taxa (see the phylogenetic tree below).
+There is reference to a humpback–blue whale hybrid in the South Pacific, attributed to marine biologist Michael Poole.

-Modern humpback whale populations originated in the southern hemisphere around 880,000 years ago and colonized the northern hemisphere 200,000–50,000 years ago.
-A 2014 genetic study suggested that the separate populations in the North Atlantic, North Pacific, and Southern Oceans have had limited gene flow and are distinct enough to be subspecies, with the scientific names of M. n. novaeangliae, M. n. kuzira and M. n. australis respectively.
-A non-migratory population in the Arabian sea has been isolated for 70,000 years.
+Modern humpback whale populations originated in the southern hemisphere around 880,000 years ago and colonized the northern hemisphere 200,000 to 50,000 years ago.
+A 2014 genetic study suggested that the separate populations in the North Atlantic, North Pacific, and Southern Oceans have had limited gene flow and are distinct enough to be subspecies, with the scientific names of M. n. novaeangliae, M. n. kuzira, and M. n. australis, respectively.
+A non-migratory population in the Arabian Sea has been isolated for 70,000 years.